LONDON MARKETS: FTSE 100 Adrift Ahead Of Bank Of England's 'Super Thursday' Update

 U.K. stocks failed to find firm direction Thursday as investors waited for the Bank of England's update on inflation and interest rates, while BT Group PLC's business outlook dragged on the telecom's shares.

-The FTSE 100 index was down less than 1 point at 7,385.23, on what should be a packed day for investors.
-Utility and consumer-services shares were the biggest decliners, but gains for commodity stocks were mostly offsetting those losses.
+The FTSE 100 index was down less than 3 points at 7,382.92, on what should be a packed day for investors.
+Utility, consumer-related and industrial shares driving lower, but gains for commodity and financial stocks were mostly offsetting those losses.

 At midday local time, the BOE is scheduled to release its "Super Thursday" trio of updates: its interest rate decision, the minutes from its May policy meeting and its quarterly inflation report.
 The reports will be followed by a press conference with Governor Mark Carney.